principeroxido/instagramStorySharer/README.md

 ```

 ## Tools
-The code as one extension of UIColor to obtain the hex string to use in the background gradient methods
+The code as an extension of UIColor to obtain the hex string to use in the background gradient methods
 ```swift
     var hex: String
 ```

-Also there is a methot to obtain a view as image and use it as a sticker
+Also there is other extension to obtain a view as image and use it as a sticker
 ```swift
    func asImage() -> UIImage
 ```